Special Feature: Family Violence

 Family violence covers a broad range of acts that can include emotional, financial, physical, and sexual abuse.
-Family violence not only harms the victim, but it also poses dangers for and impacts immediate family members as well.
+Not only does it harm the victim, but family violence presents dangers for immediate family members as well.

-This exposure to violence can harm a child's emotional, psychological, and even physical development.
+Overall, exposure to violence at a young age can harm a child's emotional, psychological, and even physical development.
 Children exposed to violence are more likely to have difficulty in school, abuse drugs or alcohol, act aggressively, suffer from depression, and engage in criminal behavior as adults.

-To help inform about what has been shown to be successful or promising, the CrimeSolutions.gov website contains reviews and ratings of a variety of programs and practices that aim to prevent family violence, help victims, and reduce the impact to witnesses.
+To help identify what has been shown to be successful or promising in addressing family violence, the CrimeSolutions.gov website contains reviews and ratings of a variety of programs and practices that aim to prevent family violence, help victims, and reduce the impact to those who witness such violence.